 3. American Vampire (2010)

 American Vampire, co-created by Stephen King and Scott Snyder, redefines vampire mythology.
 This series introduces a new breed of vampire, offering fresh perspectives on the classic tale.
 Set during the Roaring Twenties, the narrative follows Pearl Jones, a woman transformed into a vampire.
-Gemma’s journey explores identity and empowerment, making her a standout character.
+Pearl’s journey explores identity and empowerment, making her a standout character.
 The series intertwines historical elements with folklore, creating a rich backdrop.
 The art style is bold and dynamic, capturing the era’s essence.
 Readers appreciate the unique storytelling and character depth.
 This series impacts the genre by challenging traditional vampire tropes.

 4. Afterlife with Archie (2013)